vonkanehoffen/wix-style-react/src/CalendarPanel/README.DESIGN-SPEC.md

 ## Intro

-CalendarPanel, is a basically `<Calendar/>` component with "peripherials" of:
+CalendarPanel, is a basically `<Calendar/>` component with "peripherals" of:

 - a sidebar with presets
 - footer with "Cancel", "Submit" buttons